safeos.sh

 Client storage IndexedDB via idb 7.1, service worker cache

-Mobile Capacitor 5.6 (iOS / Android native shells)
+Mobile Capacitor 5.6 (iOS / Android shells, not yet shipped to stores)

 Backend Express 4.21, Socket.io 4.8, BullMQ 5.31, better-sqlite3, @framers/sql-storage-adapter 0.4